mjg338/Jensens-App/README.md

 statsmodels

-App uploaded uses heroku and gunicorn.
+App uploaded using heroku and gunicorn.
 Check it out here:

 https://jensens-app.herokuapp.com